EpsilonSolutions/netscaler-command-reference/docs/cs/cs-vserver/cs-vserver.md

         V6TOV4MAPPING - Header contains the mapped IPv4 address corresponding to the IPv6 address of the vserver and the port number.
 An IPv6 address can be mapped to a user-specified IPv4 address using the set ns ip6 command.
 Possible values: OFF, VIPADDR, V6TOV4MAPPING

+<b>vipHeader</b>
+Name of virtual server IP and port header, for use with the VServer IP Port Insertion parameter.

 <b>rtspNat</b>
 Enable network address translation (NAT) for real-time streaming protocol (RTSP) connections.
 Possible values: ON, OFF